 What Heaven is not

 There are a couple of passages that are, at least in popular thought, considered to be descriptive of heaven.
-In John 14:2 the KJV tells us that there in the Father’s house there are many mansions.
+In John 14:2, the KJV tells us that in the Father’s house, there are many mansions.
 Most modern translations use rooms or dwelling places rather than mansions.
-But it is still common to heard older people talk about their mansion in heaven.
+But it is still common to hear older people talk about their mansion in heaven.
 I suspect there will be no mansions.

-Another passage frequently used to describe heaven comes from the 21th and 22nd chapters of Revelation.
+Another passage frequently used to describe heaven comes from the 21st and 22nd chapters of Revelation.
 These chapters describe an immense city with streets of gold and gates of pearls.
-But if you look at Revelation 21:9-10, you will find that this chapter is describing the bride of Christ, the church, rather than heaven.
+But if you look at Revelation 21:9-10, you will find that this chapter describes the bride of Christ, the church, rather than heaven.
 It is a symbolic description of the glory of Christ’s bride, and God’s presence within.

 What does the Bible have to say about heaven?
 You will find it used for the sky; for the space beyond our atmosphere; and for God’s dwelling place.
 Jesus frequently talks about the Kingdom of Heaven as a present reality with a future final fulfillment.
 And heaven is frequently associated with the home of believers when we leave this life.
 A home in Christ, in the presence of God.

 But that ‘home in heaven’ that we look forward to is not described in the pages of Scripture.
 It is beyond our ability to grasp.
 But whether our ultimate destiny is in heaven, or in a recreated heaven and earth, it will be glorious beyond the ability of words to describe.